mitchell-lang/docs/tutorials/tutorial-gbdt.md

 function on a smaller tree each time, we will call it with a smaller depth each time, until the depth hits zero.

+To do this, we check the if the depth is zero.
+If it is (the `then` case), we return a simple decision tree that just predicts the average label for everything.
+If it is not zero (the `else` case), we ask for the ensemble trained to a depth of one less than the current depth, and then train the tree for the current depth on the residual for the ensemble.

+This code snippet also shows how arbitrary expressions can go in the conditional or branches of an `if` expression. `let ... in ... end` is an expression like any other (whose value happens to be the value of the expression between `in` and `end`), and so can be used as a branch of the `if` expression.
+We have to nest the call to `train` within a branch of the `if` expression because otherwise we'd have an infinite recursive call (i.e., an infinite loop).

 ```sml
 fun train (data, learningRate, depth) =
     if depth = 0